-The most likely reason for a Maine Coon cat to be yowling, is because they are trying to get their owners attention.
-Whilst this isn’t a common Maine Coon sound, owners will unintentionally encourage such behaviour if they consistently respond to their cat, by providing them with food etc.
+The most likely reason for a Maine Coon cat to be yowling is because they are trying to get their owner’s attention.
+Whilst this isn’t a common Maine Coon sound, owners will unintentionally encourage such behavior if they consistently respond to their cat, by providing them with food, etc.

 Are Maine Coon Cats Loud?